sfkonrad/M12_Challenge_Submission/README.md

 ## SUMMARY

-* compare the count of the target classes
+* target class count comparisons
    > ![image.png](https://github.com/sfkonrad/M12_Challenge_Submission/blob/main/M12_Challenge_Submission/Documentation/Images/M12C-MLM1vM2_target_class_count.jpg?raw=true)

-* compare the balanced accuracy scores
+* balanced accuracy score comparisons
    > ![image.png](https://github.com/sfkonrad/M12_Challenge_Submission/blob/main/M12_Challenge_Submission/Documentation/Images/M12C-MLM1vM2_baso_basr.jpg?raw=true)

-* compare the confusion matrixis
+* confusion matrix comparisons
    > ![image.png](https://github.com/sfkonrad/M12_Challenge_Submission/blob/main/M12_Challenge_Submission/Documentation/Images/M12C-MLM1vM2_confusion_matrix.jpg?raw=true)

-* compare the classification reports
+* classification report comparisons
    > ![image.png](https://github.com/sfkonrad/M12_Challenge_Submission/blob/main/M12_Challenge_Submission/Documentation/Images/M12C-MLM1vM2_classification_report.jpg?raw=true)

-> 3. A summary: Summarize the results from the machine learning models.
-Compare the two versions of the dataset predictions.
-Include your recommendation for the model to use, if any, on the original vs. the resampled data.
-If you don’t recommend either model, justify your reasoning.
-(4 points)
->
->
->
-> Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
+> 3. A summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example:
 > * Which one seems to perform best?
 How do you know it performs best?
 > * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )
+>
+>
+> Compare the two versions of the dataset predictions.
+Include your recommendation for the model to use, if any, on the original vs. the resampled data.
+If you don’t recommend either model, justify your reasoning.
+(4 points)

 >  Q4.
 FIT/TRAIN: Answer the following question: How well does the logistic regression model predict both the `0` (healthy loan) and `1` (high-risk loan) labels?
+>
 > Q4.
 PREDICT: Answer the following question: How well does the logistic regression model, fit with oversampled data, predict both the `0` (healthy loan) and `1` (high-risk loan) labels?